 Install the Microsoft Graph Extension

 The first step is to install the required integration.
-In this case, a so-called Extension is uploaded to Cognigy.AI.
-Thus, open the Extensions Library in another tab and download the Microsoft Graph Extension by clicking on the Download button.
+In this case, a so-called Extension is installed to Cognigy.AI.
+Thus, navigate to the Extensions Marketplace in the Virtual Agent and add the Microsoft Graph Extension by clicking on the Install button.
 Now follow this installation guide and upload the Extension to Cognigy, where it will be displayed as the following:

 Congrats!
 The installation of the Extension is finished!